 We'll be back.

-Credit card company doesn't even want me to know I've got these points.
+Have I really said credit card company doesn't even want me to know I've got these points.

 They put it in fine print on page 20 of the bill.

-I mean, I what look.
+I mean, look.

-I have uh that's right.
+I have that's right.

-I have I have I have one credit card.
+I have one credit card.

 I do not have a backup credit card.

-Actually, that's that's not true.
+Actually, that's not true.

-I do have a backup credit card, but they haven't sent me the new one for the last two years, so and I've not called them to get it reissued because I never use it.
+I do have a backup credit card, but they haven't sent me the new one for the last two years, and I've not called them to get it reissued because I never use it.

-Anyway, uh where are we here?
+Anyway, where are we here?

-We're at uh Radcliffe, Kentucky.
+We're at Radcliffe, Kentucky.

-Aaron, welcome to the EIB network.
+Aaron, welcome to the EIB Network.

 Great to have you here, sir.